2017 Kentucky Wildcats football team

 The 2017 Kentucky Wildcats football team represented the University of Kentucky in the 2017 NCAA Division I FBS football season.
 The Wildcats played their home games at Kroger Field in Lexington, Kentucky.
 Kentucky played as a member of the Eastern Division of the Southeastern Conference.
 They were led by fifth-year head coach Mark Stoops.
 They finished the season 7–6, 4–4 in SEC play to finish in a tie for third place in the Eastern Division.
 They were invited to the Music City Bowl where they lost to Northwestern.

-Previous season

-In 2016, the Wildcats won seven out of their last ten games after starting the season 0–2, completing their fourth year under Mark Stoops at 7–5 and 4–4 in the SEC (3rd-East).
-They defeated in-state rival and ninth-ranked Louisville, 41–38, to end the regular season.
-In the postseason, the Wildcats competed in the TaxSlayer Bowl, losing to Georgia Tech 18–33.

 Offseason

 Spring Game

 The spring game took place on April 14, in Lexington.

 Departures

 2017 signing class

 Prior to National Signing Day on February 1, 2017, seven players enrolled for the spring semester in order to participate in spring practice and included six former high school seniors and one junior college transfer.
 On National Signing Day, Kentucky signed an additional seventeen players out of high school and junior college that completed the 2017 recruiting class.